NotArb/Jupiter/BOTCONFIG.md

 [bot_misc]
-keypair_path="/path/to/keypair.json OR /path/to/keypair.txt" # Path to the keypair file used for signing transactions disable_http_pools=false # Disable HTTP pools for debugging purposes (will be removed in future) max_swap_threads=10 # Maximum number of threads for handling swap requests (defaults to the number of available processors)
+keypair_path="/path/to/keypair.json OR /path/to/keypair.txt" # Path to the keypair file used for signing transactions disable_http_pools=false # Disable HTTP pools for debugging purposes (will be removed in future) max_swap_threads=0 # Maximum number of threads for handling swap requests (defaults to the number of available processors / 2) max_jito_threads=0 # Maximum number of threads for dispatching Jito requests. (defaults to number of available processors / 2)

 # Jupiter configuration (Required)
 [jupiter] # Also referred to as a http dispatcher